This is the multi-page printable view of this section. Click here to print.

 This option is only available if version 3.x of rsync is enabled.

 The confirm dialog appears when the number of files to synchronize is comparable to a new task.
-Occasionally, a remote server or local disk becomes unavailable or is forgotten to be attached.
-If you initiate a synchronize task without being aware that the destination resource is not available, rsync may mistakenly believe this is a new full synchronize and prompts a dialog to confirm synchronize or abort.
+Sometimes a remote server or local disk becomes unavailable or you forget to attach it.
+If you start a synchronize task when the destination is unavailable, rsync may think it’s a new full sync and prompt you to confirm or abort.

 If a remote server is unavailable, rsync will likely complain and generate an error.
 If the check for error in output option is enabled in the user settings, the rsync error messages written to the log and an Alert will be displayed.